 to make sure your health insurance plan covers your medicine.
 This is

 called a “benefits investigation.”
 They also might have to send some

 more information before your plan covers your medicine.
 This is called

 How do I enroll in LUCENTIS Access Solutions?

 You do not need to do anything else, but your doctor does.
-He or she needs to submit a form called the Statement of Medical Necessity, or SMN.
-The SMN tells us your doctor wants to treat you with LUCENTIS.
-Make sure your doctor has sent us the SMN so you get help from us.
+He or she needs to submit the Prescriber Service Form.
+This form tells us your doctor wants to treat you with LUCENTIS.
+Make sure your doctor has sent us the Prescriber Service Form so you get help from us.

 My Health Plan Denied Coverage for LUCENTIS